Danish-Sensor-Engineering/dse-demo-serial-java/README.md

 The flow would typically be:

 - Instantiate a *SerialDistanceSensor* (for ODS) or *SerialProfileSensor* (for O2DS / Z-Line) (with the correct serial port and baud-rate)
   - Set the correct TelegramHandler (eg. 16bit or 18bit), in case of *SerialDistanceSensor*
+  - Load the angle conversion table, in case of *SerialProfileSensor*
 - Subscribe to the results (by implementing a [Flow.Subscriber< Measurement >](src/main/java/dse/cli/serial/DataSubscriber.java) class)
 - Use the results in your business logic
 - Cancel subscription and exit